denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

         JAVA_INT.withBitAlignment(32), ADDRESS.withBitAlignment(64)
 );
 ```
-As mentioned above, C _printf_ is a variadic function, but there is no sign of variadic arguments in the descriptor.
+The C _printf_ is a variadic function, but there is no sign of variadic arguments in the descriptor.

 According to C _printf_ definition, it has both named (positional) args (`const char * __restricted`) and variadic arguments (`...`), but the Java entry point to the C _printf_ (**MethodHandle::invoke**) accepts varargs only (there is no distinction between named args and varargs):
 ```java
 public final native @PolymorphicSignature Object invoke(Object... args) throws Throwable;
 ```

-So, no matter what kind of combination of named and variadic arguments is provided (to **MethodHandle::invoke**) to call a native function, they must be supplied in two forms -- as array of type **Object[]**:
+So, no matter what kind of combination of named and variadic arguments is provided (to **MethodHandle::invoke**) to call a native function, they must be supplied in two forms -- as array of type **java.lang.Object[]**:
 ```java
 var allArgs = new Object[] {};
 // add a few args here